Real regular KP divisors on $\mathtt M$-curves and totally non-negative Grassmannians: Algebraic-geometric approach for irreducible KP soliton data in

 By definition, $\Gamma$ is represented by $d= 1+t_W + t_B+d_W+d_B =n_I+n-g+1$ complex projective lines which intersect generically in $d(d-1)/2$ double points.
 The regular curve is obtained keeping the number of ovals fixed while perturbing the double points corresponding to the edges in $\mathcal G$ creating regular gaps (see \cite{AG3} for explicit formulas for the perturbations).
 The total number of desingularized double points, $N_d$ equals the total number of edges in $\mathcal G$: $N_d =n_I+n$.
 Then the genus of the smooth curve is given by the following formula $N_d - d+1 = g $. \end{proof}

-The regular ${\mathtt M}$-curve is the normalization of the nodal plane curve whose explicit construction follows along similar lines as in \cite{AG3}, see also \cite{Kr4}.
+In the construction in Proposition~\ref{prop:rational_curve} generically each line intersects more than 3 other lines, but only 2 or 3 of these intersection correspond to double point the rational ${\mathtt M}$-curve.
+Therefore we use partial normalization of the nodal plane curve (see \cite{ACG}) to remove unnecessary intersections.

+When we pass from the rational ${\mathtt M}$-curve to the smooth one, we have two types on constraints on the perturbation of the equation: \begin{enumerate} \item The ``extra'' intersections remain double points so that they can be resolved using normalization; \item The ovals of the rational curve are preserved under the perturbation.
+This is controlled by the signs of the perturbation at the remaining double points. \end{enumerate} The construction of smooth ${\mathtt M}$-curves fulfilling both requirements is explicit and follows along similar lines as in \cite{AG3}, see also \cite{Kr4}.
 In Figure \ref{fig:mcurveex} we show such continuous deformation for the example in Figure \ref{fig:net_curve} after the elimination of all copies of $\mathbb{CP}^1$ corresponding to bivalent vertices in the network.
 In this case $d=14$ ($\Gamma$ is representable by the union of two quadrics and 10 lines).
 Under genericity assumptions, the reducible rational curve $\Gamma$ has $\Delta=89$ singular points before partial normalization.
 The perturbed regular curve is obtained by perturbing $N_d=21$ ordinary intersection points (for each of them $\delta=1$), corresponding to the double points in the topological representation in Figure~\ref{fig:mcurveex}[left]. $\Delta-N_d = 68$ points remain intersections after this deformation and are resolved during normalization.
 Finally, the normalized perturbed regular curve has then genus $g=\frac{(d-1)(d-2)}{2}-\Delta+N_d=10$.